Abdul Joshi

-Abdul Joshi (born 3 December 1983) is a Pakistani mountaineer who became the first climber in the world to summit the main 6076 m Passu Cones peak in Pakistan's Gilgit-Baltistan on 14 August 2021.
-Abdul is known as the "Path Finder" amongst the local mountaineering fraternity for his talent of finding new, unclimbed routes.
-He is also the first person in the world to cross F.N./Joshi Pass and Verjerav Pass.
-On 16 April 2021, Abdul became the first Pakistani to summit Annapurna, the tenth highest peak in the world at 8,091 m, along with his climbing partner, Sirbaz Khan.
-On 16 May 2022, he became the eight Pakistani to summit Mount Everest.
+Abdul Joshi (born 3 December 1984) from Shimsal is a Pakistani mountaineer who became the first climber in the world to summit the main 6076 m Passu Cones peak in Pakistan's Gilgit-Baltistan on 14 August 2021.
+Abdul is known as the "Path Finder" amongst the local mountaineering fraternity for his talent for finding new, unclimbed routes.
+He is also the first person in the world to cross the F.N./Joshi Pass and Verjerav Pass.
+On 16 April 2021, Abdul became the first Pakistani to summit Annapurna, the tenth-highest peak in the world at 8,091 m, along with his climbing partner, Sirbaz Khan.
+On 16 May 2022, he became the 8th Pakistani to summit Mount Everest.

-Abdul started his mountaineering career as a helper and high-altitude porter on 8,000 m mountain expeditions in Pakistan.
+Abdul started his mountaineering career as a high-altitude porter on 8,000 m mountain expeditions in Pakistan.
 He climbed his first peak, Manglik Sar (6,050 m), at the age of 18.

+Joshi once went up to Camp 3 (7,400m) of K2 (8,611m) when an avalanche swept their tents away and crushed their summit dreams.
+He has also been on a G2 (8,034m) expedition.

 Abdul has also been involved in multiple high-altitude rescue operations.
 In June 2019, Abdul, who was at Camp 3 of Passu Cones, only 500 m from the summit, received news of an avalanche that had hit an Italian-Pakistani expedition on Melvin Jones Peak (5809 m).
 Abdul abandoned his expedition and joined a four-member team to rescue the stranded climbers.
-On 12 September 2021, Abdul led a successful rescue operation on Rakaposhi to retrieve three stranded climbers, two of which were Czech citizens climbing without permits.
+On 12 September 2021, Abdul led a successful rescue operation on Rakaposhi to retrieve three stranded climbers, two of whom were Czech citizens climbing without permits.